Why wearing colours makes you feel good

 And why do children prefer bright hues to muted tones or get fixated on particular favourite colours?

-At Stylish Kid, we love playing with different colours and our collections are designed to be bold, bright and adventurous.
+At Stylish Kid and Stylish Mum, we love playing with different colours and our collections are designed to be bold, bright and adventurous.
 The reason we choose rainbow colours for our clothing isn’t just that they look great but they make the person wearing them feel happier as well.

 Parenting consultant Kirsty Ketley, better known as Auntie K, says one of the reasons little children love bright colours is that they help the, distinguish different objects from each other.